rehan4me/ToDo-Angular4-SpringBoot/README.md

 ```
 The backend server will start at http://localhost:8080.
 After starting backend server you can run front end app.

-#### 2. Run frontend app using npm
+#### 2. Run frontend app

 ```
 $ ng serve
 ```

-Thats it now you can play it here http://localhost:4200.
+Thats it now you can play here http://localhost:4200.